LeonardoVillarreal/Pico_Y_Placa/README.md

 # Pico_Y_Placa
-Checks wehter a vehicle can e on the road or not with the Pico y Placa rules from Quito,Ecuador
+Checks wehter a vehicle can be on the road or not with the Pico y Placa rules from Quito,Ecuador